 The circuit generates very good R, G and B signals but under some cases the signal is unstable.
-I The NE521 comparator needs .
-5 millivolt overdrive for fast operation.
+The NE521 ĩ needs a 5 millivolt comparator overdrive for fast operation.
 Because the two shades of yellow are only 8 millivolts apart, at best only 4mv of overdrive can be achieved for yellow.
-Furthermore, small changes in the D.C. restoration circuits will reduce the Under some overdrive. cases dark yellow, medium green and medium red will be slow oreven hash-up.
+Furthermore, small changes in the D.C. restoration circuits will reduce the overdrive.
+Under some cases dark yellow, medium green and medium red will be slow or even hash-up.
 Fortunately these problem colors are typically only used for games and all the normal colors used for serious work are stable and sharp.

-resolution of all The the high intensity colors and most of the low intensity colors is better than one pixel with no shadows.
-It is possible to define a character with AA55AA55A55AA55" pattern and display with just about any foreground and it. background color combination.
+resolution The of. all the high intensity colors and most of the low intensity colors is better than one pixel with no shadows.
+It is possible to define character а with а "AA55AA55A55AA55" pattern and display it with just about any foreground and background color combination.
 The checkerboard pattern will be displayed clearly!

-I have included layouts for a two PC board so that the more sided adventuresome can etch their dwn circuit boards.
+I have included layouts for a twn PC board so that the more sided adventuresome can etch their กษก circuit boards.
 A two layered card is required with the wiring on the back side and the voltage planes on the component side.
-The wiring image is a positive image, that is the lines on the final PC board should be the same as the wiring image.
-The voltage plane image is a negative which means that most of the copper is left on the PC board with only the lines being etched away.
+The wiring image is a that is the lines on positi∨e image. the final PC board should be the same as the wiring image, The voltage plane image is a negati∨e which means that most of the copper is left on the PC board with only the lines being etched away.

-The following procedure is how I made First check the two the PC board. wiring images to ensure they are both the same size: if not, one of them has to be redrawn so they are the same.
+The following procedure is how I made the PC board.
+First check the two wiring images to ensure they are both the same size: if not, one of them has to be redrawn so they are the same.
 These images have gone through many steps from my originals to the one published here and have probably changed size.
-Start with the voltage plane image, it is already a negative so a transparent copy can be made by running it through a transparency Make six transparencies and maker. carefully stack them together as it takes about six to be opaque to the ultraviolet light needed to expose the Sensitize the copper photo-resist. clad board with negative type photo resist and use the foils to expose the photo resist.
+Start with the voltage plane image, it is already a negative so a transparent copy can be made by running it through a transparency maker.
+Make six transparencies and carefully stack them together as it takes about six to be opaque to the ultraviolet light needed to expose the photo-resist.
+Sensitize the copper clad board with negative type photo resist and use the foils to expose the photo resist.
 After the photo resist is developed the wiring image can be transfered to the back side.

-To transfer the positive wiring image used a Meadowlake TEC-200 film.
-T Meadowlake film is a heat resistant film which has the unique property of not allowing copy toner to be fused to it.
-To make a PC board simply run the Meadowlake film through a copier to copy the wiring image to the film.
-Then use a flat iron to transfer the image from the film to the cooper clad board.
-The result is the same as if the PC board was run through the etch copier and the image is resistant.
+To transfer the positive wiring image I used a Meadowlake TEC-200 film.
+Meadowlake film is a heat resistant film which has the unique property of not allowing copy toner to be fused to To make a PC board simply run the it.
+Meadowlake film through a copier to copy the wiring image to the film, Then use a flat iron to transfer the image from the film to the copper clad board.
+The result is the same as if the PC board was run through the copier and the image i 5 etch resistant.